• Skip to primary navigation

 People gobbled up the cheese as an appetizer, and then I made another batch on the fly when we ran out.
 It’s so easy to make a recipe is hardly necessary.
 Here’s how to make it:

-Cut the cheese into bite-sized pieces, then season with freshly toasted, coarsely ground cumin seeds, a tiny bit of grated garlic, a few good glugs of olive oil, chopped cilantro, parsley or other herbs to taste, crumbled dried hot pepper, grated finely diced lemon zest, and equal parts ground cumin and cow parsnip seeds (golpar), to taste.
+Cut the cheese into bite-sized pieces, then season with freshly toasted, ground cumin seeds, a tiny bit of grated garlic, a few good glugs of olive oil, chopped cilantro, parsley or other herbs to taste, crumbled red pepper flakes, grated lemon zest and the spices I go over in the recipe.
 If you can find green coriander seeds as I have pictured here, they add a fantastic flavor.

 Green coriander, unripe coriander or cilantro seed